Culinary Techniques: New York

 What You'll Learn

-Get a solid handle on the foundations of cooking during 110 fast-paced and hands-on hours taught in day or evening classes.
-As you become immersed in the course, kitchen terminology will become second language, precision knife work your trusted new skill.
-This program incorporates many of the 250 essential skills introduced in ICC’s career program, Professional Culinary Arts, including the techniques of preparing stocks and sauces, cooking meat, fish and vegetables and executing classic recipes.
-And if you do ultimately decide to follow a culinary path, you can enroll in ICC’s 600-hour Professional Culinary Arts career course.*
+This program incorporates many of the 250 essential skills introduced in ICC’s career program, Professional Culinary Arts, including the culinary techniques of preparing stocks and sauces, cooking meat, fish and vegetables and executing classic recipes.
+And if you're inspired to go further, Culinary Techniques may allow you to enter our Professional Culinary Arts career course with advanced standing.*

 Learn to Cook: